soderlind/read-offline/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Export posts and pages to PDF, EPUB, and Markdown for offline reading or reuse.
-Shortcode and auto-insert UI, admin bulk exports (single combined file or ZIP), and a REST API (with optional public access & rate limiting).
+Transform your WordPress content into beautiful PDF, EPUB, and Markdown documents with one click.
+Perfect for bloggers, businesses, and content creators who want to share their work offline.

 == Description ==
-Read Offline lets site visitors and editors download content as PDF, EPUB, or Markdown (MD).

-Highlights:
-- Frontend "Save as" control (PDF/EPUB/MD) with shortcode [read_offline] and optional auto-insert.
+**Turn any WordPress post or page into professional documents in seconds.**

+Read Offline transforms your WordPress content into beautiful, portable formats that your readers can enjoy anywhere.
+Whether you're a blogger sharing articles, an educator distributing materials, or a business creating reports, this plugin makes content export effortless.

+= Why Choose Read Offline? =

+**Professional PDF Export**
+* Beautiful table of contents with automatic page numbers
+* Custom branding with headers, footers, and watermarks
+* Perfect formatting that looks great on any device
+* Combine multiple posts into comprehensive guides

+**Publishing-Ready EPUB**
+* Industry-standard format compatible with all e-readers
+* Custom cover images and professional metadata
+* Multiple styling themes (light, dark, or custom)
+* Built-in validation for perfect compatibility

+**Lightning-Fast Performance**
+* Smart caching - exports are generated once, served instantly
+* Bulk operations - export dozens of posts at once
+* No waiting around for large exports

+**Privacy & Security First**
+* Zero telemetry - your content stays private
+* Local processing - files generated on your server
+* Public downloads disabled by default
+* Built-in rate limiting to prevent abuse

+= Perfect For =

+* **Bloggers** - Share your posts as professional PDFs or e-books
+* **Businesses** - Create branded reports and documentation
+* **Educators** - Distribute course materials and reading lists
+* **Authors** - Convert blog series into publishable e-books
+* **Agencies** - Deliver client reports in multiple formats
+* **Developers** - Export content for static sites or migration

+= Key Features =

+* **One-click exports** - PDF, EPUB, and Markdown formats
+* **Automatic placement** or use `[read_offline]` shortcode anywhere
-- Bulk export: combine multiple posts/pages into one PDF or EPUB (default) OR toggle setting to create a ZIP of individual files.
-(Markdown bulk action coming.)
+* **Bulk export magic** - combine multiple posts or create ZIP archives
-- REST endpoint for programmatic exports: /wp-json/read-offline/v1/export (format=pdf|epub|md) with configurable public toggle and basic per-IP rate limiting
-- Caching keyed by content/settings so repeated downloads are fast.
-- EPUB output is strict XHTML; PDF via mPDF.

-Works great for blogs, docs, and longform content that readers want to keep.
+* **Smart caching** - lightning-fast repeat downloads
+* **REST API** for programmatic access
+* **50+ hooks and filters** for complete customization
+* **Mobile-friendly** admin interface

+= How It Works =

+1. **Install & Activate** - No complex setup required
+2. **Configure** - Choose formats and customize appearance in Settings → Read Offline
+3. **Export** - Add export buttons automatically or use the shortcode

-= Rendering / conversion engines =
+= Rendering Engines =
-- PDF: mPDF
-- EPUB: PHPePub
-- Markdown: internal lightweight HTML→Markdown converter

-Both are provided via Composer; if they’re not installed you’ll see a helpful message in the admin health card and test tool.
+* **PDF**: Powered by mPDF for professional documents
+* **EPUB**: Built with PHPePub for perfect e-reader compatibility
+* **Markdown**: Lightweight converter for static site generators

+All libraries are bundled - no additional setup required!

 == Installation ==

+**Quick Setup (3 Simple Steps)**

+1. **Install the Plugin**
-1. Upload the plugin to /wp-content/plugins/ or install it from your site’s plugins screen.
+   Upload to `/wp-content/plugins/` or install directly from your WordPress admin under Plugins → Add New.

+2. **Activate**
-2. Activate the plugin through the "Plugins" screen in WordPress.
+   Activate the plugin through the "Plugins" screen in WordPress.
+All required libraries are bundled - no additional setup needed!

-3. No Composer step is required for normal use — vendor libraries are bundled.
+3. **Configure**
-4. Visit Settings → Read Offline to configure formats (PDF/EPUB/MD), filename template, and PDF/EPUB options.
-(Custom PDF CSS moved from General to PDF tab in 0.2.0.)
+   Visit Settings → Read Offline to choose your default formats and customize appearance.

+**That's it!** Your export buttons will appear automatically, or you can use the `[read_offline]` shortcode anywhere.

+**For Developers:** Run `composer install` in the plugin folder to update vendor libraries or access testing tools.

 == Frequently Asked Questions ==

+= How do I add export buttons to my posts? =
+Go to Settings → Read Offline and enable auto-insertion for all posts, or add the `[read_offline]` shortcode to specific posts and pages.

+= Can I customize the PDF styling? =
+Absolutely!
+Adjust margins, headers, footers, fonts, and colors in the PDF settings section.
+You can even add your own custom CSS.

+= Are exports cached for better performance? =
+Yes!
+Files are cached until content or settings change, ensuring lightning-fast repeat downloads for your visitors.

+= Can visitors download without logging in? =
+Only if you enable public REST access in settings.
+By default, only logged-in users can export for security.

+= How do I export multiple posts at once? =
+Select posts in your admin area, choose a "Read Offline" bulk action, and apply.
+You can create either a single combined document or a ZIP of individual files.

-= I see “mPDF/PHPePub not available” =
+= I see "mPDF/PHPePub not available" =
-Install Composer dependencies in the plugin folder.
-The Settings page shows an Environment health card to verify libraries are loaded.
+This usually means the bundled libraries weren't installed properly.
+Try re-installing the plugin or run `composer install` in the plugin folder.

-= The EPUB has validation errors in some readers =
-The plugin normalizes HTML to strict XHTML, fixes common entity/attribute issues, and can leverage tidy if available.
-If you still see issues, check your post content for unclosed tags or embedded scripts.
+= The EPUB has validation errors in some e-readers = The plugin normalizes HTML to strict XHTML and fixes common issues.
+Check your post content for unclosed tags or embedded scripts that might cause problems.

-= Bulk export doesn’t create a ZIP =
-If you expected a ZIP, uncheck the "Combine bulk exports" option under Settings → Read Offline → General.
-Also ensure the PHP Zip extension is enabled if using ZIP mode.
+= Bulk export creates a single file instead of ZIP = Uncheck the "Combine bulk exports" option under Settings → Read Offline → General if you want ZIP archives instead of combined documents.

+= Can I use this with custom post types? =
+Yes!
+The plugin works with any public post type.
+Configure which post types show export buttons in the settings.

+= Is there an API for developers? =
+Yes!
+Use the REST endpoint: `/wp-json/read-offline/v1/export?postId=ID&format=pdf|epub|md` Check out HOOKS.md for 50+ customization filters and actions.

 == Screenshots ==

-1. Settings page with tabs and inline help popups
+1. **Settings Dashboard** - Clean, organized settings with tabs and helpful tooltips
-2. Frontend Save as control on a post
-3. Bulk export actions in the posts list
+2. **Frontend Export Control** - Beautiful "Save as" buttons that appear automatically on posts
+3. **Bulk Export Interface** - Select multiple posts and export as combined documents or ZIP archives
+4. **PDF Output Sample** - Professional documents with table of contents and custom branding
+5. **EPUB Reader View** - Publishing-quality e-books compatible with all major e-readers

 == Changelog ==

+= 2.2.4 - Current Release =
+**Stability & Documentation Update**
+* Version alignment release: Updated from 0.x.y to 2.x.y numbering system
+* Comprehensive documentation improvements
+* Updated @since annotations throughout codebase
+* No functional changes - purely organizational

+= 2.2.3 - PDF Table of Contents Restored =
+**Major PDF Improvements**
+* **Fixed**: Restored PDF Table of Contents with hierarchical structure
+* **New**: Automatic page numbers when page numbering is enabled
+* **Fixed**: Removed unwanted leading blank page from PDFs
+* **Enhanced**: Privacy-first approach - public REST access remains disabled by default
+* **Developer**: Added `read_offline_toc_title` filter for PDF/EPUB TOC customization
+* **Developer**: Added `read_offline_pdf_toc_html` filter for manual TOC fallback
+* **Developer**: New `Read_Offline_Export::invalidate_post_cache()` helper for targeted cache management

+= 2.2.2 - Rate Limiting Improvements =
+**Better API Management**
+* **New**: Standard rate limit headers (Retry-After, X-RateLimit-Limit, etc.) in REST responses
+* **Enhanced**: REST responses now include remaining quota information when rate limiting applies
+* **Improved**: Better feedback for API consumers about usage limits

+= 2.2.1 - Public Access & Security =
+**Enhanced Security Features**
+* **New**: Public REST access toggle - control whether unauthenticated users can export published posts
+* **New**: Smart per-IP rate limiting for unauthenticated REST exports with configurable limits
+* **Admin**: Added comprehensive REST security settings on General tab
+* **Cleanup**: Removed redundant Test export tool from admin interface

+= 2.2.0 - Markdown Support =
+**Major Feature Addition**
+* **New**: Full Markdown export support with fenced code blocks, lists, headings, links, and images
+* **Admin**: Added Markdown to selectable formats with REST API examples
+* **Improved**: Relocated Custom PDF CSS from General to PDF tab (with automatic migration)
+* **Enhanced**: Better newline handling and standardized code formatting in Markdown
+* **Internal**: Added Markdown support to cache system and filename builder
+* **Note**: Bulk Markdown export coming in future release

+= 2.1.1 - Security Hardening =
+**Security & Validation**
+* **Enhanced**: Complete settings validation and sanitization for all tabs
+* **Security**: Improved escaping throughout with proper translators' comments
+* **Fixed**: Safer fallback handling when PDF custom size settings are invalid
+* **Recommended**: Security-focused update for all users

+= 2.0.0 - Initial Release =
+**Foundation Release**
+* **Core**: PDF and EPUB export functionality with professional formatting
+* **API**: Full REST API with configurable access controls
+* **Performance**: Smart caching system for lightning-fast repeat downloads
+* **Admin**: Bulk ZIP export capabilities for multiple posts
+* **UI**: Clean, intuitive interface with shortcode support

+== Upgrade Notice ==

 = 2.2.4 =
-Version alignment release: bumps plugin to 2.2.4 (was 2.2.3 codebase) to finalize renumbering from 0.x.y -> 2.x.y.
-No functional changes beyond updated documentation and @since annotations.
+Documentation and stability improvements.
+Recommended update for better user experience and developer documentation.

-= 2.2.3 (formerly 0.2.4) =
+= 2.2.3 =
-- Fix: Restored PDF Table of Contents (regression) with hierarchical structure and page numbers when page numbering enabled (no leading blank page).
+Major update: Restores PDF Table of Contents with page numbers and removes blank pages.
+Adds developer tools for cache management.
-- Change: Public REST access default remains disabled; docs clarified (privacy-first).
-- Dev: Added `read_offline_toc_title` (PDF/EPUB) and `read_offline_pdf_toc_html` (manual fallback) filters.
-- Dev: Added `Read_Offline_Export::invalidate_post_cache( $post_id, $format )` helper for targeted cache purges.
-- Dev: Reused EPUB heading parser for PDF TOC/bookmarks; injected mPDF bookmarks when page numbers active.
-= 2.2.2 (formerly 0.2.3) =
-- Enhancement: Added standard rate limit headers (Retry-After, X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset) to REST responses.
-- Enhancement: Successful REST responses now include remaining quota when rate limiting applies.

-= 2.2.1 (formerly 0.2.2) =
-- Feature: Public REST access toggle (allow/deny unauthenticated exports of published posts).
-- Feature: Simple per-IP rate limiting for unauthenticated REST exports (configurable requests + window seconds).
-- Admin: Added settings for REST security (toggle + limits) on General tab.
-- Cleanup: Removed Test export tool from admin UI.

-= 2.2.0 (formerly 0.2.0) =
+= 2.2.0 =
-- Feature: Markdown export (single post UI + REST) with fenced code, lists, headings, links, images.
-- Admin: Added MD to selectable formats and REST help examples.
-- Admin: Moved Custom PDF CSS from General tab to PDF tab (auto migration/fallback).
-- Markdown: Improved newline handling (removed literal \n), standardized triple backticks.
-- Internal: Added md to cache hash + filename builder.
-- Docs: Updated README/readme.txt.
-- Note: Bulk action + combined Markdown export planned.
+Major feature release: Adds full Markdown export support and improves settings organization.
+Recommended for all users.

-= 2.1.1 (formerly 0.1.1) =
+= 2.1.1 =
-- Add settings validation/sanitization (General, PDF, EPUB).
-- Tighten escaping and add translators’ comments.
-- Safer fallback when PDF custom size is invalid.

-= 2.0.0 (formerly 0.1.0) =
-- Initial release with PDF/EPUB export, REST API, caching, and admin bulk ZIP.

-== Upgrade Notice ==
-= 0.2.4 =
-Restores PDF TOC generation (with page numbers when enabled) and removes the initial blank page.
-Adds TOC title customization and per-post cache invalidation helper.
-= 0.2.0 =
-Adds Markdown export and relocates Custom PDF CSS setting; update if you need MD downloads or cleaner PDF CSS management.

-= 0.1.1 =
-Recommended update that adds validation and improves security hardening (escaping).
+Important security update with improved validation and escaping.
+Recommended for all users.